IKSPARK: Obstacle-Aware Inverse Kinematics via Convex Optimization: Optimization

 \subsection{Rank constrained problem and relaxations}

-Using Proposition \ref{prop:intersect u_bar rank1} we can equivalently write the inverse kinematics problem as \begin{prob}[2a][Rank constrained inverse kinematics] \end{prob} This problem has a quadratic objective function and convex constraints except for \eqref{eq:IK2 Y rank} and \eqref{eq:IK2 Ytau rank}.
-We define the following relaxed problem which is obtained from Problem \ref{prob:IK2a} with the omission of the rank constraints. \begin{prob}[2b][Relaxed inverse kinematics] \end{prob} \begin{remark} If Problem \ref{prob:IK2b} is an infeasible problem, then Problem \ref{prob:IK2a} is also infeasible, and if a solution $\mY^*$, $\mY^*_\tau$ is optimal for Problem \ref{prob:IK2b} and $\mY^*,\mY^*_\tau\in\cY$, then it is also optimal for Problem \ref{prob:IK2a}. \end{remark} Remark \ref{rem:infeasibility certify} provides us a way to certify the infeasibility of the IK problem.
-If there exists no feasible problem when trying to solve Problem \ref{prob:IK2b}, we are certain that there exists no feasible solution in the original feasible set $\cU$.
+Using Proposition \ref{prop:intersect u_bar rank1}, we can equivalently write the inverse kinematics problem as \begin{prob}[2a][Rank constrained inverse kinematics] \end{prob} This problem has a quadratic objective function and convex constraints except for \eqref{eq:IK2 Y rank} and \eqref{eq:IK2 Ytau rank}, which are nonconvex.
+We define the following relaxed problem, which is obtained from Problem \ref{prob:IK2a} with the omission of the rank constraints. \begin{prob}[2b][Relaxed inverse kinematics] \end{prob} \begin{remark} The cost $f(\mY,\mY_\tau)$ is a sum of squared Euclidean norms of affine functions and is therefore convex.
+Hence, Problem \ref{prob:IK2b} is a convex optimization problem with a convex objective and linear and semidefinite constraints.
+Although it is not written in standard SDP form, it can be reformulated as an SDP with a linear objective, a transformation handled automatically by modeling systems such as CVX \cite{cvx,gb08}. \end{remark} \begin{remark} If Problem~\ref{prob:IK2b} is infeasible, then Problem~\ref{prob:IK2a} is also infeasible.
+Moreover, if an optimal solution \((\mY^*,\mY_\tau^*)\) of Problem~\ref{prob:IK2b} satisfies \((\mY^*,\mY_\tau^*)\in\cY\), then it is also optimal for Problem~\ref{prob:IK2a}.